ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+THE MOTHER MOULDS THE MAN.

+That it is the mother who moulds the man, jg
+a sentiment well illustrated by the following re.
 corded observation of a shrewd writer : “* When [
 lived among the Choctaw Indians, I held 4
 consultation with one of their chiefs respect